 Our experienced trial attorneys understand how vital your injury claim is to your recovery and your financial well-being.
 We know that you may have questions about how you are going to support your family and rebuild your life after a severe injury accident.
 It is our job to help you secure the compensation that you are owed.

 We have extensive experience helping people with car accident claims and other injury claims subject to Indiana laws.
 We are ready to put our firm’s resources and experience to work for you.
-If you have been injured in an accident in Indianapolis contact Craig, Kelley & Faultless LLC by calling (888)-673-8275 to schedule a consultation with a member of our team today.
+If you have been injured in an accident in Indianapolis contact Craig, Kelley & Faultless LLC by calling (888)-673-8275 to schedule a free consultation with a member of our team today.